 Gable Steveson is known by many in the wrestling world not just for what he does during a competition, but also for what he does when he wins.

-But fans of the now-Olympic wrestler won't be able to see it unless he wins gold Friday.
+But fans of the now-Olympic wrestler shouldn't expect to see him do it in Tokyo after just any victory.

 "Should I gold medal match," he told NBC Chicago.
 "I hope I get to that point.
 If I wrestle my best, I know I can get there.
 When and if I can win, put on a good show for America, that flip is coming."

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.